If we’re being honest, search engine optimization is far more complicated and delicate than how it is often marketed.

 The opposite is actually true.

-See also Creating Compelling Content for Car Dealer SEO
+See also SEO Strategies for Car Dealerships

 Keywords are still how the algorithm decides what searches to rank your page for.
 Writing valuable content without keyword focus may still help your page rank if all other ranking factors are locked down, but choosing proper keywords and using them correctly is still integrally important to any small business SEO campaign.